siouan/frontend-gradle-plugin/README.md

 // build.gradle
 frontend {
     ////// NODE SETTINGS //////
+    // [OPTIONAL] Whether the Node distribution is already provided, and shall not be downloaded.
+    // The 'nodeInstallDirectory' shall be used to point the install directory of the distribution.
+    // If <false>, the 'nodeVersion' property - at least, must be set. nodeDistributionProvided = false

-    // Node version, used to build the URL to download the corresponding distribution, if the
+    // [OPTIONAL] Node version, used to build the URL to download the corresponding distribution, if the
     // 'nodeDistributionUrl' property is not set.
-    nodeVersion = '12.16.1'
+By default, this property is 'null' nodeVersion = '12.16.1'

     // [OPTIONAL] Sets this property to force the download from a custom website.
 By default, this